NEON-BOMB/AL-Neon-Guides/AL Submarine and ASW Comprehensive Guide.md

-The formula used to determine the % of health reduced from a node is the following: https://cdn.discordapp.com/attachments/362117088136921090/532396904492040194/unknown.png Thus, if your objective is to have the highest health reduction possible, it's always recommended to run 3 SSs in a submarine fleet.
+The formula used to determine the % of health reduced from a node is the following: https://cdn.discordapp.com/attachments/362117088136921090/532396904492040194/unknown.png Thus, if your objective is to have the highest health reduction possible, it's always recommended to run a full submarine fleet.

 2.3 Call-in
-  If your fleet engages an enemy within a Submarine's Hunting Range, you will have the option of
+  If your fleet is engaging an enemy node within a Submarine's Hunting Range, you will have the option of calling your submarines to help you in combt.